gpuweb/gpuweb/design/ErrorHandling.md

 When creating a buffer, the following logic applies:

- - `createBuffer` returns a `WebGPUBuffer` object `B1` immediately.
+ - `createBuffer` returns a `WebGPUBuffer` object immediately.
  - A `Promise<WebGPUStatus>` can be obtained from the `WebGPUBuffer` object.
-   At a later time, that promise either:
+   At a later time, that promise resolves to a `WebGPUStatus` that is:
-    - Rejects, if creation failed due to an unrecoverable error, or
-    - Resolves to a `WebGPUStatus`.
-It resolves if either:
        - Creation succeeded (`"valid"`), or
        - Creation encountered a recoverable error (`"out-of-memory"`).
-         The application can then choose to retry a smaller allocation.
+         The application can then choose to retry a smaller allocation, or
+       - Creation encountered another type of error out of the control of the application (`invalid`)

 Regardless of any recovery efforts the application makes, if creation fails, `B1` is an invalid object, subject to error propagation.

 Checking the `status` of a `WebGPUBuffer` or `WebGPUTexture` is **not** required.
-It is only necessary if an application wishes to recover from recoverable errors.
+It is only necessary if an application wishes to recover from recoverable errors such as out of memory.
-It is up to the application to avoid using the invalid object `B1`.
+It is up to the application to avoid using the invalid object.

 ## Other considerations